 Le Lieu unique

-This funky arts centre is located in the former Lu Biscuit manufacture and little has been done to upgrade the concrete and metal interior beyond some minimalist artistic twists.
+This funky arts centre is located in the former Lu Biscuit manufacture and retains its industrial architecture, currently being remodelled with some minimalist artistic twists.
 The underground toilets are decorated with a riot of graffiti.
 There’s a trendy bar with riverside terrace and a restaurant, and the remaining decorative tower with its gyroscope is open in the afternoons.
 There’s even a Turkish bath downstairs!